 - Insert the key into the ignition.
 Turn on the ignition but do not start the engine.

-- Press and hold the BC button until time and mileage show up on the instrument cluster center.
+- Press and hold the BC button until time and mileage appear on the instrument cluster center.

 - Next, press and hold the ODO Reset button.
 A yellow triangle will show up first.
-Continue to hold the ODO reset button pressed until you see the next symbol on the screen.
+Hold the ODO reset button until you see the next symbol on the screen.

 - Press the Check button on the steering column stalk until you see the Front Brakes or Rear Brakes symbol.